neurostuff/NiMARE/docs/guide/cbma.rst

 ==============================

 Coordinate-based meta-analysis (CBMA) is a popular tool for measuring consistency across neuroimaging studies.
-While :ref:`ibma.rst` leverage more information than CBMA, and is thus superior, CBMA is much more popular because the majority of fMRI papers report peaks from significant clusters in tables, rather than uploading unthresholded statistical maps to a database, like NeuroVault.
+While :ref:`ibma` techniques leverage more information than CBMA, and are thus superior, CBMA is much more popular because the majority of fMRI papers report peaks from significant clusters in tables, rather than uploading unthresholded statistical maps to a database, like NeuroVault.